Provable avoidance of barren plateaus for the Quantum Approximate Optimization Algorithm with Grover mixers: Applications

-\textbf{House graph.} Finally, we provide an illustrative example that highlights the difference in dimensions between the two dynamical Lie algebras, based on our observations for the majority of graphs with up to six vertices.
+Finally, we provide an illustrative example that highlights the difference in dimensions between the two dynamical Lie algebras, based on our observations for the majority of graphs with up to six vertices.

 Consider the house graph, a $5$-vertex graph obtained by joining a triangle and a square along a common edge (see Figure~\ref{HouseGraph}).
 A straightforward computation shows that the objective function takes exactly five distinct values.
-Hence $r=5$, and we conclude that
+Hence $r=5$, and